 They came from different backgrounds.
 They represented a broad range of interests and beliefs.
-But in 1946, at a time when public relations was still a new profession, Al Fleishman and Bob Hillard came together with a singular purpose: to shape the business model, values and culture of what is today the world’s largest communications firm.
+But in 1946, at a time when public relations was still a new profession, Al Fleishman and Bob Hillard came together with a singular purpose: to shape the business model, values and culture of what is today one of the world’s largest communications firms.

 From the company’s inception in a tiny office in St. Louis, Missouri, the founders’ top priority was a commitment to their clients and to excellence — a promise the agency continues to keep today.
 In 1974, John Graham was named president.
 A true industry pioneer, Graham transformed FleishmanHillard into a leading, prestigious global agency with offices across six continents.
 After an unprecedented 32-year run, Graham named Dave Senay as the firm’s president and CEO.
 Senay, a FleishmanHillard veteran and only the third CEO in the agency’s history, continues to lay the groundwork for the firm’s future growth and success.